MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ### Allocate AI Builder capacity

 Because AI Builder is licensed as a capacity add-on to your existing Power Apps and Power Automate licenses, an administrator has to allocate capacity for AI Builder to the environment before you can use it.
-Information about how to allocate capacity in the Power Platform Admin Center is available in the [Capacity add-ons](/power-platform/admin/capacity-add-on).
+Information about how to allocate capacity in the Power Platform admin center is available in the [Capacity add-ons](/power-platform/admin/capacity-add-on).